anpel/restaurant-menu-manager/README.md

 -----------

 - Copy the files to your server
-- Create a database named 'restaurant_manager' and import the schema
+- Create a database named `restaurant_manager` and import the schema
 - Change the credentials in `includes/database.php`.
 - If the server is on the internet, password protect the directory.